 Subsequent treatments last 30-minutes and always provide you with exclusive one-on-one time with your therapist.

-Payment is required at the time of your appointment, we take debit and credit cards.
+Payment is required at the time of your appointment, we take debit and credit cards and can accept e-transfer.
 Certain private health insurance plans allow direct payment from the insurer and can be processed, where applicable, at the time of your appointment provided you have brought along your appropriate health plan policy information.